 At a wider scale, maximum ice sheet extent in McMurdo Sound during MIS 8 may reflect the unique character of this glacial period relative to others of the past 800 kyr.
 During MIS 8, global ice volume was lower and average eustatic sea level was higher than the LGM (Spratt and Lisiecki, 2016); yet the marine-based ice sheet in McMurdo Sound was larger than its local LGM configuration.
 In the EPICA Dome C ice core, the glacial termination following MIS 8 (T3) is characterized by an earlier warming between 256-249 ka that coincided with an insolation minimum in the northern hemisphere (unlike other terminations of the past 500 kyr), followed by brief cooling between 248-249 ka, and then rapid warming until 243 ka (Bréant et al., 2019).
 The subsequent MIS 7e interglacial, while warm in Antarctica, was globally cooler than other interglacials of the past 450 kyr (Past Interglacials Working Group of PAGES, 2016).
-It is possible that warmer Antarctic temperatures increased accumulation, and reduced ocean forcing supported a thicker marine ice sheet in the western Ross Sea at the end of MIS 8, similar to the mechanism proposed for the persistence of grounded ice in McMurdo Sound during the last glacial termination (Hall et al., 2015).
+It is possible that warmer Antarctic temperatures increased accumulation, and reduced ocean forcing supported a thicker marine ice sheet in the western Ross Sea at the end of MIS 8.

-6. Conclusion
+420 6.
+Conclusion

-Exposure ages of glacial deposits in the McMurdo Sound region record multiple surface processes operating in the

-445 Transantarctic Mountains prior to, during, and following glacial entrainment throughout the Pleistocene.
+Exposure ages of glacial deposits in McMurdo Sound record multiple surface processes operating in the Transantarctic Mountains prior to, during, and following glacial entrainment throughout the Pleistocene.
 Ross Sea drift contains clasts that yield exposure ages during the early Holocene and last glacial period, but generally exceed the timing of local LGM ice extent (12.3 - 19.6 ka) established by an independent radiocarbon chronology.
 We attribute the scatter and prior exposure in this dataset to surface processes related to bedrock sources for glacially eroded and transported material.

-Granite clasts, sourced via sub-glacial plucking and/or rock fall, produce scattered exposure ages that are less likely to record prior exposure.
-Ferrar Dolerite clasts, sourced from exposed cliff faces and high elevation peaks in the Transantarctic

-Mountains above outlet glaciers, are more likely to contain inherited nuclides, due to entrainment along cold-based glacier margins.
-Local volcanic rocks from the McMurdo Sound region produce exposure ages that record landscape exposure prior to ice sheet advance and following ice sheet thinning, which reflects reworking of previously exposed clasts along with clasts derived from sub-marine sources that lack any previous exposure. ${}^{3}\text{He}{pyx}$ exposure ages of higher elevation, weathered glacial deposits on Mount Discovery suggest that the largest Pleistocene ice sheet advanced into McMurdo Sound during the end of MIS 8 and early MIS 7.
-Although the small number of samples as well as prior exposure and boulder erosion limits a precise age of such older deposits, it may be rare geologic evidence of Antarctic ice sheet volume during MIS 8, a glacial period marked by generally warmer Antarctic temperature and higher global sea level.
+Granite clasts, 425 sourced via sub-glacial plucking and/or rock fall, produce scattered exposure ages that are less likely to record prior exposure.
+Ferrar Dolerite clasts, sourced from exposed cliff faces and high elevation peaks in the Transantarctic Mountains above outlet glaciers, are more likely to contain inherited nuclides, due to entrainment along cold-based glacier margins.
+Local volcanic rocks in McMurdo Sound produce exposure ages that record landscape exposure prior to ice sheet advance 430 and following ice sheet thinning, which reflects reworking of previously exposed clasts along with clasts derived from submarine sources that lack any previous exposure.
+3He{pyx} exposure ages of higher elevation, weathered glacial deposits on Mount Discovery suggest that the largest Pleistocene ice sheet advanced into McMurdo Sound during the latter half of MIS 8.
+Although prior exposure and boulder erosion limits a precise age of such older deposits, it may be rare geologic evidence of Antarctic ice sheet volume during MIS 8, a glacial period marked by generally warmer Antarctic temperature and higher 435 global sea level.